Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Funfact, the thumbnail is dynamically rewritten each time the image is saved into the Game Boy Camera, even if just one pixel is changed.
 So I just provide a generic image thumbnail that will soon diseappear.

-I globally still continue to try understanding how the data are arranged into the savestate, so work in progress...
+I globally still continue to try understanding how the data are arranged into the savestate, so work in progress.